rweigel/cdawmeta/README.md

 ## 2.2 Generators

 `cdawmeta` uses ["generator" functions](https://github.com/rweigel/cdawmeta/tree/main/cdawmeta/generators) to create parts used in high-level metadata such as HAPI and SPASE.
 Each generator takes inputs that include its dependencies a produce new metadata.
-For example `start_stop.py` uses the output of `orig_data` to determine a `sample{StartStop}Date` to include in HAPI metadata.
+For example, `start_stop.py` uses the output of `orig_data` to determine a `sample{StartStop}Date` to include in HAPI metadata.

 ### 2.2.1 start_stop